konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 ## Pre-requisites

-- You have your own domain ([you can create on with Google](https://domains.google/)) : it will be used to map a domain to the NiFi's web interface.
-In this post, we will use : `trycatchlearn.fr`.
+- You have your own domain ([you can create on with Google](https://domains.google/)): it will be used to map a domain to the NiFi's web interface.
+In this post, we will use: `trycatchlearn.fr`.

 ### Disclaimer